Mileage: 71 miles

 Terrain today was mostly flat after the climb out of Chamberlain.
 The scenery was all farm, all day.
 Lots of cows.
 Some with really long horns.
 And horses.
 Acres of corn, rye, and wheat.
 And fields of beans.
 Hey, isn’t that a movie about baseball?
 Suffice it to say that east South Dakota feels like the Midwest.
 We’re out of the grasslands.
 The humidity is edging up daily.
 The rollers have flattened out.
 We’ve said goodbye to the high plains and hello to the Midwest’s farmland.

 Next stop was in the town of Kimball.
 The South Dakota Tractor Museum houses a collection of older tractors & farm machinery.
 It also has all kinds of older homemaker appliances and cars and a blacksmith shop and… It’s a huge collection of lots of eclectic older items.
 It even has an electric home permanent machine.
 Permanent as permanent curl for your hair.
 It looked like something out of a Frankenstein movie.
-No one was brave enough to try it but we did get lots of pictures posing with the tractors.
+No one was brave enough to try it but we did get some pictures posing with the tractors.

 Tomorrow we head for Sioux Falls and our third rest day of the tour.
 Once again, the pace at which this tour goes by has started to ramp up as we cross through the mid-section of this country.
 No blinking from now until we get to the Atlantic!